A Formal Separation Between Strategic and Nonstrategic Behavior: Acknowledgments

 \section{Acknowledgments}

+We are grateful to several anonymous reviewers and the associate editor for their invaluable comments and suggestions.
 This work was funded in part by an NSERC E.W.R.\ Steacie Fellowship and an NSERC Discovery Grant.
 Part of this work was done at Microsoft Research New York while the first author was a postdoctoral researcher and the second author was a visiting researcher.
-Both authors hold Canada CIFAR AI Chairs through the Alberta Machine Intelligence Institute.
+Both authors held Canada CIFAR AI Chairs through the Alberta Machine Intelligence Institute during part of this work.